Full Truck Load (FTL) vs Less Than Truck Load (LTL)

 - Security: Your goods require a sealed, tracked vehicle with single-driver custody.

-Example: A furniture manufacturer moving 30 cubic metres of stock to a London warehouse would benefit from FTL's speed, security, and per-unit economy.
+Example: A furniture manufacturer moving 30 cubic metres of stock to a distribution centre would benefit from FTL's speed, security, and per-unit economy.
+The dedicated vehicle ensures no mixing with incompatible goods, no intermediate handling, and a single point of accountability from collection to final delivery.

 When to Choose Less Than Truck Load (LTL)